karkman/MMB-117_EnvironmentalMicrobiology/Exercises/dada2.md

 mergers <- mergePairs(dadaFs, filtFs, dadaRs, filtRs, verbose = TRUE)
 ```

-And convert it to a sequence table.
+And convert it to a sequence table and print the dimensions and the
+length distribution of the ASVs.

 ``` r
 seqtab <- makeSequenceTable(mergers)